Documentation and Methods

 Van der Meer, C. and Yamada, S. (1990) Japanese Agriculture: A Comparative Economic Analysis.
 Routledge, London.

 Zhao, S. Sheng, Y. and Gray, E. (2012) Productivity of the Australian broadacre and dairy industries: Concept, methodology and data.
 In: Fuglie K., Wang, S.L. and Ball, V.E. (eds.)
 Productivity Growth in Agriculture: An International Perspective, CAB International, Wallingford, UK, pp. 73-108.

 Fan and Zhang (1997) also used sown area in their study of agricultural productivity in China.
-Both the FAO and ERS series on arable land in China show huge discontinuities in the 1970s or 1980s due to statistical changes to reporting methods.
+Both the FAO and ERS series on arable land in China show large discontinuities in the 1970s or 1980s due to statistical changes to reporting methods.
 Nonetheless, the sown area series likely overstates growth in cropland somewhat since it includes increases in cropping intensity due to expansion of irrigation and other factors.

 Some adjustments to these data should be noted.
 The FAO figure for the number of power thresher-harvesters in use in Indonesia actually includes both pedal and power threshing machines.
-We include only power thresher-harvesters from Indonesian national data.
-China reports total "power" employed in agriculture in terms of kilowatts, but this likely includes some post-harvest processing machinery like grain mills and oilseed crushers in addition to on-farm machinery.
+We include only power thresher-harvesters from Indonesian national statistics.
+China reports total "power" employed in agriculture in terms of kilowatts, but this likely includes post-harvest processing machinery like grain mills and oilseed crushers in addition to on-farm machinery.
 We only include tractors (4-wheel and 2-wheel) and power thresher-harvesters in estimating total farm machinery horse power for China.